DrewNaylor/HTML-Character-Code-Acquisition-Program/README.md

   - Search button is hidden when `My.Settings.showSearchButton` is set to `False`.
 - Updating the XML file from the Options window.
 - Functionality for the menubar items, like File\Exit, Tools\Options, and Help\About.
+- The Options window looks mostly finished visually, but code needs to be added so it's functional.

 Some more features need to be added to this list from my OneNote notebook.